RezyserKinaAkcji/RezyserKinaAkcji/README.md

 * SQL
 * C++ / C#

 I started programming a few years ago.
-This youtube channels helps me a lot: Pasja Informatyki, Twórca Stron, Kanał o wszystkim </br>
+This youtube channels helps me a lot: Twórca Stron, Kanał o wszystkim </br>
 I like to do bots with python, for example I did Teamfight Tactics bot to start matches and leaving them in time (used pyautogui module), bot to sending email if item in shop is available (used selenium)</br>
 Actually I'm making small scripts from https://inventwithpython.com/bigbookpython/ this book <br>
 I made some games using html/css/js on browser like tic tac toe, or minesweeper </br>